 Floods are often thought of as a uniform entity that only occurs under a specific set of circumstances.
 However, there are different types of floods opens in a new windowthat can happen under any number of circumstances.
 Overbank flooding is what we typically think of when it comes to floods, where a river, or any body of water, exceeds its banks and spills into the surrounding area.
-Flash flooding is perhaps the most dangerous type of flood, occurring with little to no warning and moving very quickly, washing away anything in its path.
+Flash flooding is perhaps the most dangerous type of flood hazard, occurring with little to no warning and moving very quickly, washing away anything in its path.
 Ice jam flooding is a somewhat rarer, but dangerous, type of flood, and occurs when ice has formed a dam – causing flooding behind it.
 Eventually, when the ice melts, the flood waters move quickly downstream in a manner similar to flash floods.
 Coastal flooding occurs next to the oceans, and entails high waves and heavy winds.
-There are also manmade floods, where dams or levees fail or are destroyed.
+There are also man-made floods, where dams or levees fail or are destroyed.
 All of these types of floods can be dangerous and destructive.

 Most of these types of flooding can be caused by a single hurricane.
 Hurricanes cause coastal flooding when they come ashore, and then the heavy rains lead to flash floods soon after.
 The lingering storms cause overbank floods, and the combination of all of the caused damages can compromise the integrity of dams and levees – leading to man-made failures and more flooding.

 It’s difficult to be prepared for a hurricane and floods, but knowing that you are at risk and looking to protect yourself and your assets is a good place to start.
-Realizing that floods can occur at any time and knowing that you will have to act if you want to maintain and protect your home is an important step in making the right choice to get flood insurance.
+Realizing that floods can occur at any time and knowing that you will have to act if you want to maintain and protect your home is an important step in making the right choice to get commercial flood insurance.